Heart of Darkness (video game): Development and release

 In a 2015 interview with Eurogamer, Éric Chahi said Heart of Darkness was one of his most difficult projects due to the transitions "from working alone to working with a team in the context where the industry was really changing with the CD-Rom coming, the PC and with 3D arriving."
 Virgin Interactive dropped funding for the project in December 1996, but the team chose to persevere with making the game.
 Frederic Savoir explained that "we couldn't throw away four years of our life.
 We didn't care what it took."
 After nine months of work without funding, the game was demoed at the September 1997 European Computer Trade Show, leading Interplay to adopt it.

 The game's cutscenes were rendered using 3D Studio (later known as 3DS Max).
 According to Chahi, the team did consider using Silicon Graphics workstations, but found that the improvement over 3D Studio was not enough to justify the expense of the workstations or having to restart the work on the cutscenes.
 Chahi and Chris Delaporte created the game's textures themselves rather than using the 3D Studio texture library.
 The characters were sketched in different poses, then built with both 3D Studio and different paint programs on a PC.
 Then the characters were rendered for the cutscenes and scaled down as game sprites.
 The sprites were animated with Deluxe Paint and Deluxe Animator.

-Chahi admitted in 2007 that the 6 year development of Heart of Darkness had completely exhausted him.
+Chahi admitted in 2007 that the 6-year development of Heart of Darkness had completely exhausted him.
 After the game's completion, he took a hiatus on game development and pursued travelling and other interests.
 He made a return to the games industry in 2011 with the release of From Dust.

 Reception

 The PlayStation version received favorable reviews, while the PC version received above-average reviews, according to the review aggregation website GameRankings.
 CNET Gamecenter, Computer Games Strategy Plus and Game Informer gave the game favourable to mixed reviews, over a month before the game was released Stateside.
 Next Generation, however, said that the PlayStation version was "very much a visual title that relies heavily on the storyline to keep a player's interest.
 And while the story is good, the gameplay isn't anything revolutionary, or even that interesting.
 After five[sic] years of waiting, the wait simply wasn't worth it."

 Scary Larry of GamePro called the PlayStation version "a new, more whimsical game that's just as clever as Out of This World".
 Jason D'Aprile said of the PC version, "It's not for everyone, and its age is beginning to show, but Heart of Darkness still offers superb animation, music, graphics, and atmosphere."

-The game was a finalist for the Academy of Interactive Arts & Sciences' 1998 "Outstanding Achievement in Sound and Music" award, which went to Road Rash 3D.
+Heart of Darkness was a finalist at the AIAS' 2nd Annual Interactive Achievement Awards for "Outstanding Achievement in Sound and Music", which was ultimately given to Road Rash 3D.